yawitzd/DSI-NYC-1/curriculum/week-02/5.1-stats-scipy/readme.md

 With your table, design and code a computational way of either:

-1) Finding the probability of rolling a 6 one-third of the time on a fair die;
+1) Finding the probability of rolling a 6 at least one-third of the time on a fair die;

-2) Finding the probability of seeing a difference of 0.5192 between the verbal and math mean scores in your SAT dataset.
+2) Finding the probability of seeing a difference of at least 0.5192 between the mean verbal and math scores in your SAT dataset, assuming there is in truth no difference between these means.

 <a name="conclusion"></a>
 ## Conclusion (5 mins)